-New Mexico community behavioral health systems, primary care providers & hospital's, tribal health & behavioral health care systems, IHS-led health & behavioral health care systems, and crisis response systems are encouraged to apply by 11/24 for a December online Zero Suicide Academy® sponsored by The New Mexico Behavioral Health Collaborative, in partnership with the Zero Suicide Institute.
+New Mexico community behavioral health systems, primary care providers & hospitals, tribal health & behavioral health care systems, IHS-led health & behavioral health care systems, and crisis response systems are encouraged to apply by May 3rd for a May online Zero Suicide Academy® sponsored by The New Mexico Behavioral Health Collaborative, in partnership with the Zero Suicide Institute.

 About the Academy

-Join Zero Suicide Institute Senior Project Associate Sade Ali, for a two-day, online Zero Suicide launch event.
+Join Zero Suicide Institute Senior Project Associate Kathleen Lisborg, for a two-day, online Zero Suicide launch event.
 This event is sponsored by the New Mexico Behavioral Health Collaborative in Partnership with the Zero Suicide Institute

 The Zero Suicide Academy is a two-day training for senior leaders of health and behavioral health care organizations that seek to dramatically reduce suicides among patients in their care.
 Using the Zero Suicide framework, participants learn how to incorporate best and promising practices into their organizations and processes to improve care and safety for individuals at risk.
 Zero Suicide faculty provide both interactive presentations and small group sessions, collaborating with participants to develop organization-specific action plans.